Happy Birthday Economic Recovery!

 It has also led to a super cautious Fed, that has been slow to tap on the monetary brakes.

-Economist have done a poor job of calling turning points in the business cycle.
+Economists have done a poor job of calling turning points in the business cycle.
 So, I won’t try to predict when the next recession will set in.

 What I can say is that most leading economic indicators suggest that the odds of a near-term recession are low.
 Put another way, economic growth creates profit growth, which is a tailwind for stocks, even as rates gradually rise.